-Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like Albemarle Corporation.
+Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like Albemarle.

 When it comes to ESG scores, lower is better, and lower scores are generally associated with lower risk for would-be investors.